DoodlingAWorld/Quiz-Learning-Management-System/README.md

-# CS-180-Project-5

-For Project 5, our team built off our work in Project 4, and resolved two missing implementations from Project 4: **allowing a student to view their scores by question, and giving teachers the option to view and edit student scores by question**.
-To compile and run our system, please download all of the methods that were uploaded to vocareum in the Project 5 section.
-In order to run our main program, please run the server name LMSQuizServer, and then, in a new terminal, run LMSQuizClient.
+# Quiz Learning Management System

+Just a small project a few of us worked on towards the end of the semester.
+Simple multithreaded and concurrent program that uses GUIs to interact with the user.
+User's can create an account and add Courses and Quizzes as a teacher.
+Or they can take quizzes and view their scores as a student.
+Program creates a local server for the client to connect with.

+To compile and run the program, download all of the following files.
+To run the main program:
+      - First, run the server named LMSQuizServer.
+      - Then, in a new terminal, run LMSQuizClient.
       [NOTE: Some of the GUI screens during the program may not display all components due to varying System parameters.
 Please resize windows to ensure all panels and textfields are showing]

 ## Method List and Description